sarahbarron/Stream-3-Project/testing.md

 - I Clicked the cart link to cart.html

 ##### cart.html

 - All product(s), quantities and total were correct.
 - I clicked on the checkout button to bring me to checkout.html

 ##### Django admin panel

 - I reduced the stock values to the values stated above

 ##### checkout.html

 - All product(s), quantities and total were correct
 - I entered valid information into both the customer details form and the credit card details form.
 - I click submit
 - As the stock levels have changed to below the quantity that I have in my cart I was directed back to the cart.html page

 ##### cart.html

 - A message is shown here informing me that about the stock levels and the carts have been amended to the maximum available and asks the person to check their cart before they proceed to checkout.
 -  The cart was amended with the maximum available in stock
 -  The badge was amended to show the cart with the max available stock
 -  I clicked the checkout button again

 ##### checkout.html

 - All product(s), quantities and total were correctly displayed

+### Search for a product - productsearch app

+- Searched for a product that was on the products page.
+It was returned as expected.
+- Searched for a product not on the products page.
+No products were returned and a message to say 'Sorry but we are unable to find a product matching this description' appeared as expected.

 ### Product Reviews - review app

 #### create a review

 ##### test 1: try to write a review when logged in

 - I clicked on the write a review link for a product
 - this redirected me to reviewform.html page with a form to enter a review
 - I inputted my review and pressed the save button